Nordix/keycloak-secrets-vault-provider/docs/overview.md

 Vault secrets are automatically restricted to the specific Keycloak realm in which they are created.
 A secret named `ldap-bindpw` created in `my-realm` is not the same as `ldap-bindpw` in `your-realm`.

+See Keycloak's [Vault SPI documentation](https://www.keycloak.org/server/vault) for more details.

+#### Limitations of the Vault SPI

-The Vault SPI has some significant limitations:
+The Vault SPI does have some notable limitations:

 The Vault SPI is suitable for secrets used in configuration data, but not for dynamically generated secrets such as realm keys.
 Currently supported use cases for using `${vault.<id>}` references are: